Kayiz-PT/Project/README.md

 A tool which help us scan all computers in your local domain.

+# Note
-#Note: Change your directory of file text which keep your client's names
+Change your directory of file text which keep your client's names